7 Great Holiday Gifts for Children With Cerebral Palsy

 Making the Holidays Special for Children of All Abilities

-“Life with a disability can mean doing things a bit differently and finding creative solutions to everyday challenges,” as stated by the CPF.
-Sometimes the best gifts are also the simplest: those that bring joy or happiness, or just make life easier for those struggling with any physical or mental challenges.
+Sometimes the best gifts are also the simplest: those that bring joy and happiness or just make life easier for those struggling with any physical or mental challenges.

 Whatever — or however — you decide to give this holiday season, it’s always important to remember that there’s no such thing as “the perfect gift.”
 As always, what matters most is the heart, thought, and intention that goes into the gifts you get for others.